 Competition especially complements the functionality of fitness apps.
 Just keep in mind that competitive features shouldn’t be required, or at the core of your app, as not everybody is inspired by competition.
 In fact, some people are more inspired by mutual support and affirmation.

 People like to be proud of themselves and to prove their status.
-Levels or ratings are the digital equivalent of a rank in the army or a title on a business card.
+Levels or ratings are the digital equivalent of rank in the army or a title on a business card.
 Of course, earned statuses deserve to be highlighted.

-In Twitter your status is emphasized by the number of followers you have, in Facebook the number of likes or subscribers to your page.
-LinkedIn platform has a profile strength and connections.
+In Twitter, your status is emphasized by the number of followers you have, in Facebook the number of likes or subscribers to your page.
+The LinkedIn platform has a profile strength and connections.
 The profile strength is designed to encourage LinkedIn users to add as much self-curated data as possible.
 You achieve ‘All Star' status by completing all sections of your Profile and by having recommendations, connections and endorsements.
 More on that here.

 Levels, user ratings, or statuses – no matter what you call them, they can drive user engagement and provide opportunities for monetization.

 Most developers use Google Game Services, Apple’s Game Center, and Amazon GameCircle, but you don’t have to rely on these tools when developing your own app.
 These services exist mostly for game development, but all mobile apps can use some features these libraries provide.
-Generally speaking, it’s easy to add rewards, virtual goods, badges, leaderboards and more gamification elements to you app.
+Generally speaking, it’s easy to add rewards, virtual goods, badges, leaderboards and more gamification elements to your app.

-Gamifying a mobile app doesn’t turn the app into a game, but can greatly enhance user experience, making your app more engaging.
+Gamifying a mobile app doesn’t turn the app into a game, but can greatly enhance the user experience, making your app more engaging.
 Engagement results in your app’s increased visibility, discoverability, retention rate, and revenue generation.
 Gamification is a powerful way to get users engaging with your app.